Add toRemove from

 Looking for the perfect place to enjoy a relaxing meal in the open air?
 These local restaurants fit the bill perfectly.

-So, you'd really like to enjoy a delicious meal, but you want to be safe and responsible, too.
-Take-out is, of course, an excellent option.
-But if you want a restaurant experience, the time is right to choose an eatery that offers patio dining or outdoor deck seating - and you can't go wrong with the restaurants on our list.
+Our gorgeous Florida weather means you can enjoy a delicious meal along with blue skies and plenty of fresh air.
+If you're looking for an eatery that offers patio dining or outdoor deck seating, you can't go wrong with the restaurants on our list.
 (If you’re looking for waterfront dining options, all with outdoor seating as well, check out this story on Dining Near the Waterfront).

 The Karterouliotis family has operated this Tarpon Springs landmark since 1970, sharing treasured family recipes with locals and visitors alike.
 Dine outside with a view of the Tarpon Springs Sponge Docks.
 Try This: Order the Saganaki (flaming imported Greek cheese) for a visual and culinary feast you won’t soon forget.
 Other traditional Greek dishes include Avgolemono soup, Mousaka and leg of lamb.
 Tip: Try to save some room for a pastry from the bakery.